wx13/pmgit/README.txt

 Noticeably absent are merge and rebase, because these are both just sequential applications of cherrypick.

+Also absent is the clone command, which can be replaced with 'cp' and 'pmgit checkout'.
+For example to clone repo1 to repo2:

+	mkidr repo2
+	cp -rl repo1/.pmgit repo2/.pmgit
+	cd repo2
+	pmgit checkout master
+	pmgit reset-index

 The commands diff and cherrypick allow for remote repositories.
 To add a remote, enter